thelogbox/thelogbox.github.com/_posts/2013-11-5-javascript-complex-types.md

 ## OBJECT LITERALS

 Object literals have very simple construction.
 The code sample below illustrates how to use *object literals* in your code.
-Object literals are also known as JSON &mdash; short for JavaScript Object Notation
+Object literals are also known as JSON &mdash; short for JavaScript Object Notation.

 {% highlight javascript %}